webix-hub/gitbook-spreadsheet-guide/formatting_cells.md

 You can discard the applied formatting in two ways:

-1) Select the necessary cell/cells.
+1) Select necessary cell/cells with formatting.

 2) Click the **Clear** button in the **Edit** section of the toolbar.